waocats/crabgo/src/doc/man/crabgo-install.md

 If the source is crates.io or `--git` then by default the crate will be built in a temporary target directory.
-To avoid this, the target directory can be specified by setting the `CARGO_TARGET_DIR` environment variable to a relative path.
+To avoid this, the target directory can be specified by setting the `CRABGO_TARGET_DIR` environment variable to a relative path.
 In particular, this can be useful for caching build artifacts on continuous integration systems.